smbc-rss-plus/smbc-rss-plus/README.md

 That was the whole thing!

-That said, as I'm writing this before Yahoo Pipes shuts down forever, there's like 10 or 20 variants of this pipe on Yahoo Pipes.
+That said, as I'm writing this before Yahoo Pipes shuts down forever, there's like 10 or 20 variants of this pipe on Yahoo Pipes and they're all pretty similar.